In 1989, 5 Muslim doctors from

 On the 1st of December 1989, the formation of IMAM was approved by

 The Malaysian Registrar of Societies.

 In 1990, IMAM succesfully held their first Grand Meeting in the faculty of Medicine, UKM.
 Dr Maher Hathout (Cardiologist, Los Angeles, USA), Porf.
 Dr, Muhd Kamal Hassan (UIA) and Prof. Dr. Md.
 Tahir (Taylor’s University) were among the distinguished speakers on that memorable day.

 IMAM is affiliated with the Federation of Islamic Medical Associations (FIMA) right from its inception.

-Apart from holding local and international talks and seminars, IMAM provides medical-welfare services locally and abroad, set-up of Rumah Solehah which is a halfway house for children and women affected by AIDS.
+Apart from holding local and international talks and seminars, IMAM provides medical-welfare services locally and abroad, while setting up Rumah Solehah which is a halfway hose for children and women affected by AIDS.

 IMAM membership has reached more than 2,500 people from different backgrounds

 And these includes consultants, doctors, nurses, pharmacists, dentists and medical students.